“Drinking good wine with good food in good company is one of life’s most civilized pleasures.”

 - Double occupancy lodging is included.
 If you are traveling solo, we will match you with another traveler of the same gender.
 However, you may pay a single supplement to have your own room.

-- All dinners (except one night), one lunch, and all breakfasts are included.
+- All dinners (except one night, in Evora, when we have a filling and rather late lunch), two lunches, and all breakfasts are included.
 Gratuity for these meals is also included.
 In general, we leave one dinner and most lunches open so that you have time to explore and enjoy the local flavors en route.

 - All your transportation is included once you meet your guides on the first day.